InfinityVM/InfinityVM/test-load/FLAMEGRAPH.md

 sudo flamegraph -o my_flamegraph.svg --pid <PID>
 ```

 5. Open the graph svg.
-You can do this by dragging `my_flamegraph.svg` to your google chrome
+You can do this by dragging `my_flamegraph.svg` to your google chrome browser

 ### Notes

 The above shows how to run just the load test submit job scenario and removes `get_result` calls to more clearly examine where time is spent while executing.
 You may want to examine other aspects, in which case you may want to run a different load test or adjust parameters of the node (such as worker count).

+### Findings

 - Our initial findings showed that the longest part of job execution is calculating the verifying key.
 We can improve benchmarks by commenting out the verification key derivation.
 Inside of the actual execution logic for risc0, the longest part by far is deriving the verification key - however we don't have control over this logic.